Coral Reefs Need You: 7 Ways to Help

 Earthdive – “earthdive is a revolutionary concept in citizen science and a global research project for millions of recreational scuba divers, snorkellers and others who can help preserve the health and diversity of our oceans.”

 Project AWARE – Focusing on the critical issues of Sharks in Peril and Marine Debris, Project AWARE empowers thousands of divers in more than 182 countries to work together for a clean, healthy and abundant ocean planet.

 ReefQuest – Founded by 18 year old Dylan Vecchione, ReefQuest is a nonprofit project dedicated to showing kids how they can become marine environmental stewards with the sufficient education and tools to do so.
 ReefQuest truly fosters marine ecological stewardship through citizen science.

-Banyan Tree Divers exists because of Maui’s underwater beauty.
-Maui’s coral reefs are our home away from home and we are desperate to protect them.
-If you found any of this information enlightening or helpful please SHARE it.
-Talk about it with your friends over a beer, call your mom and tell her how much you want to save coral reefs, be creative, and put your passion into action!
+Banyan Tree Divers Scuba exists because of Maui’s underwater beauty.
+The coral reefs surrounding Maui are our home away from home, and we are desperate to protect them.
+If you found any of this information enlightening or helpful please SHARE.
+Talk about protection with your friends, call your mom to tell her how much you want to save coral reefs, be creative, and put your passion into action!